 Our graduate programs are highly competitive.
 We seek talented people who can benefit from our programs and who show exceptional promise of making original contributions to the field of Psychology.
 Only a small number of applicants are accepted.
-For Fall 2016 admission, we received over 922 applications for graduate study and we offered 43 students admission (4.66% acceptance rate).
+For Fall 2022 admission, we received 997 applications for graduate study and we offered 33 students admission (3.3%).
 Learn more about our graduate programs.

 Our faculty are accomplished researchers who have made substantial contributions to the advancement of science in our field.
-We were ranked #3 among UNC College of Arts and Sciences Departments with grant funding over $12.4 million in 2015-16 fiscal year (88% from the federal government), and we were ranked #14 overall in the University for total grant funding.
+We were ranked #3 among UNC College of Arts and Sciences Departments with grant funding over $8 million in fiscal year 2020, and we were ranked #38 overall in the University for total grant funding.
 Learn more about our research.

 Interested to learn more about our Department?
 Check out our departmental promotional flyer [PDF] that details several key statistics, opportunities available, and other points of interest.